 At TTFC, risk management is combined with compliance in a Risk Management and Compliance function.
 Risk management defines and documents the risk appetite framework and the policies and principles of risk management.
 It coordinates and leads the annual risk assessment and ORSA.
-The findings and report(s) are communicated at monthly management calls and at the board meetings in form of written reports, Excel tables or summaries.
+The findings and report(s) are communicated at the management and board meetings.
 The Risk Management Function ensures that the Internal Control System is maintained and documented in an up-to-date manner and monitors execution of key controls.
 Risk management is also represented at regular management meetings.

-Since early 2019 the responsibility for the Risk Management and Compliance function has been moved to the TTFC Management Board which is in line with FINMA's requirements and has been approved by the regulator.
-The operational activities of risk management are supported by an external risk and compliance manager.
+Since 2021, the Risk Management and Compliance function is headed by the Chief Risk Officer, who is part of the Management Board.
+The operational risk management activities are supported by an external risk and compliance manager.